 - First and foremost, let’s talk about cost.
 If you are looking for an affordable option, vinyl windows are a cost-effective solution that results in long-term savings.

 - Energy efficiency is higher in vinyl windows than that of aluminum windows.
 While there are a few options available in aluminum windows that are energy efficient, they can work out to be more expensive.

 - Vinyl windows have a traditional appearance.
 It is not customizable but is a perfect replacement option for wooden windows.

 - Vinyl windows require minimal upkeep and maintenance, in comparison to aluminum windows.

-Now that you have an understanding of the two popular window types, the choice of what fits your home best is ultimately yours.
+Now that you have an understanding of vinyl vs aluminum windows in Florida, the choice of what fits your home best is ultimately yours.
 Vinyl windows are inexpensive, durable, and very low maintenance.
 Whereas aluminum windows are all about structural strength and security.
 Remember, installing the right type of windows for your home will add value in the years to come.
 Both of these windows have their own pros and cons.
 Confused?
 Ask our expert for guidance we’ll help you make the right window choice for your home.
-We’ll provide you with quotes, material options, guidance, warranty details and any information you’ll need.
+We’ll provide you with quotes, material options, guidance, warranty details, and any information you’ll need.